ShenggaoZhu/midict/README.rst

 MIDict (Multi-Index Dict)
 =========================

-A multi-index dictionary (MIDict) with flexible multi-item indexing syntax.
+A multi-index dictionary (MIDict) allowing any index as the "keys" or "values" (suitable for bidirectional/inverse dict) with powerful indexing syntax to assess multiple values.

 Multiple indices
 ----------------